 Finding Scholarly Articles

 Most scholarly articles are housed in specialized databases.
 Libraries (public, school, or company) often provide access to scholarly databases by paying a subscription fee for patrons.
-For instance, OSU Libraries provide access to hundreds of databases via its Research Databases List that are made available free to people affiliated with the University.
+Academic libraries provide access to hundreds of databases via research database lists that are made available free to people affiliated with a university.
 You can search for a journal title in these databases or view a list of databases by subject.
 For more information, including how to search databases, see Specialized Databases.

 Databases that aren’t subject-specific are called general databases.
 Google Scholar is a free general scholarly database available to all who have access to the Internet, and it provides some scholarly articles.
 For more information, see our section on using Google Scholar.